MaeveOfFae/romance-realism/README.md

 TL;DR - Keeps track of mundane shit hopefully so that the characters can say... remember where they are standing.

 Background-only realism guardrails for slow-burn romance roleplay.
-This Stage runs silently alongside a chat to provide non-intrusive, user-visible system notes that help keep long-form roleplay emotionally consistent and slow-burning without rewriting or blocking user content.
+This Stage runs silently alongside a chat and shows non-intrusive notes inside the stage UI (never injected into the chat log) to help keep long-form roleplay emotionally consistent and slow-burning without rewriting or blocking user content.

 Key goals: